orzehhowski/spiders-pl/README.md

 # how to run

-you can run app with only docker installed, by typing `docker-compose run frontend`.
-If you want to install frontend/backend 3rd party dependencies locally, you can also use docker: `docker-compose run --rm npm-front install` and `docker-compose run --rm npm-back install`
+you can run app with only docker installed, by creating `.env` files depending on examples, typing `docker-compose run frontend` and opening "Network" address given by Vite.
+If you want to install frontend or backend 3rd party dependencies locally, you can also use docker: `docker-compose run --rm npm-front install` and `docker-compose run --rm npm-back install`